LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 .. literalinclude:: ../examples/intro_cs_lib/rational.cs
    :start-after: ToString chunk
    :end-before: chunk

+For any kind of new object that you create and want to be able to implicitly convert to a string, you need a ``ToString`` method with the exact same heading as the ``ToString`` for a Rational.

 A more complete discussion of ``override`` would lead us into class hierarchies and inheritance, which we are not emphasizing in these notes.